 No. If a telephone visit lasts more than 30 minutes, physicians should bill the CPT code 99443.

 Yes — if they are coded correctly.
 Visits must be coded according to each payer’s guidance.
 Visits that are not coded correctly may be denied or paid at a lower rate.
-CMS recently announced it will pay telephone E/M services (CPT codes 99441-99443) at parity with office-visit E/M codes.
-Payment will range from $46 to $110.
-Please see the Private Payer FAQ and Coding Scenarios for additional information.
-CMS has indicated it will instruct Medicare Administrative Contractors to reprocess previously submitted claims.
-Contact your MAC for additional information.
+For the duration of the PHE, CMS will pay office visit/outpatient E/M services provided via telehealth at the same rate as an in-person office visit.
+Additionally, CMS will pay telephone E/M services (CPT codes 99441-99443) at parity with office visit E/M codes of comparable length.
+Payment will range from $56 to $130.

 To ensure proper payment, the AAFP recommends that practices update their billing system's allowable amounts to reflect the updated payment rates.
-Claims submitted with the previous, lower amounts may not be paid the full amount.
+Claims submitted with the previous, lower amounts may not be paid the full amount, since payers often pay the lesser of the allowed amount and the actual charge.

-In most cases, yes.
-Medicare is waiving patient cost-sharing for services related to COVID-19 testing.
-Medicare will pay 100% of the allowable.
+Medicare is waiving patient cost-sharing for services related to COVID-19 testing during the PHE.
+Medicare will pay 100% of the allowable, so physician payment is effectively not reduced.
 Physicians should use the CS modifier on the claim lines for services related to COVID-19 testing.
-Physicians may waive cost-sharing for non-COVID-related services and telephone E/M services (CPT codes 99441-99443).
-However, Medicare will not pay any cost-sharing voluntarily waived by the physician at his or her discretion.
+Physicians may waive cost-sharing for non-COVID-related telehealth services and telephone E/M services (CPT codes 99441-99443).
+However, Medicare will not pay any cost-sharing voluntarily waived by the physician at their discretion.

-Note: The HHS Office of Inspector General has said it’s permissible for physicians to routinely waive Medicare cost-sharing for telehealth services during the public health emergency, even if they are not COVID-19-related.
-In that case, it’s the physician’s choice, and if he or she waives the cost-sharing, that would represent lost revenue, since Medicare will pay only its portion.
+Note: The HHS Office of Inspector General has said it’s permissible for physicians to routinely waive Medicare cost-sharing for telehealth services during the PHE, even if they are not COVID-19-related.
+In that case, it’s the physician’s choice, and if they waive the cost-sharing, that would represent lost revenue, since Medicare will pay only its portion.

 Medicare’s cost-sharing waivers are in effect until the end of the PHE.
-The PHE was originally set to expire July 24, 2020, but HHS recently extended it until October 23, 2020.
+The PHE is currently set to expire April 20, 2021.

 The Medicare AWV codes (HCPCS codes G0438 and G0439) are on the list of approved Medicare telemedicine services.
 CMS states that self-reported vitals may be used when a beneficiary is at home and has access to the types of equipment they would need to self-report vitals.
 The visit must also meet all other requirements.